Boon Lay

 Boon Lay (文礼 (文禮), பூன் லே) is a neighbourhood located in the town of Jurong West in the West Region of Singapore.
 Its borders very roughly correspond to the URA subzone of Boon Lay Place, situated within the Jurong West Planning Area.

-The subzone is a division of West Coast Group Representation Constituency, under the management of West Coast Town Council.
-The people living there are represented by member of parliament Desmond Lee.

 Etymology and history

-The subzone was named after Chew Boon Lay (周文禮), a prominent businessman in the late 19th century and early 20th century who owned the land where the precinct stands.
+The subzone was named after Chew Boon Lay (周文禮 (Chiu Bûn-lé)), a prominent businessman from Zhangzhou, China, who in the late 19th century and early 20th century owned the land where the precinct stands.
+Boon Lay and Jurong West were once collectively known as Peng Kang (秉江 (péng-kang)), derived from the Hokkien term for the processing of gambier.
+In the 19th century, the gambier and rubber plantations in the area played a key role in attracting new settlers.

 The War Department of the colonial government of Singapore made a requisition of 1.012 km2 of land from his estate and the land was subsequently named Boon Lay after Chew.
 This led to the growth of Boon Lay Village in the 1940s, with a population of about 420 in the early 1960s.
 Boon Lay Place had earthworks begun in 1969 and had their HDB flats built since 1974.